 The Power of the Influencer

 With all the outreach opportunities provided by social media, the role of the speaker should not just be limited to a single appearance, but should also include participation in promoting both their involvement in your event, as well as the event itself.
 Neal Schaffer, leading social media consultant and author, says that this includes “Everything from having influencers promote your event beforehand to fostering them live-tweeting and Instagramming your event to help amplify the event’s content to their networks, to the potential for post-event content to create an archive of event content and build buzz for the next event.”

 “Influencers are the missing ‘human’ piece that promises huge potential for event marketers who understand their potential in today’s digital age.”

 Influencers have access to an audience outside of your own, with a reach that you can benefit from throughout your event cycle.
 Whether they be speakers, attendees, or partners, call on available influencers to help get the word out about your event; the results could prove to have a significant impact on the promotion and attention on upcoming and future events.

 Factors to Consider:

 - Who are the influencers involved with your event?

 - What is your ask as far as promotion and outreach?

 - Do you have a package of materials for social, email, and verbal promotion to share with your influencers?

 Having the right speakers and influencers on board is a major game-changer both in terms of reach and draw for your event.
 Set yourself up for success by working with them on social media outreach, alternative media ideas, and by having an onsite plan for any technical issues that might arise.
-Check back in for tips on these steps and more in part four of our 6 Keys to Event Planning Success: Media.
+Check back in for tips on these steps and more in part four of our series, 6 Keys to Event Planning Success: Media.